mfsjr/manifold-dx/README.md

 along with complimentary libraries that have been enthusiastically built up around it.

-### This is ALPHA software!!!
+### This is experimental software!!!
+Recent work has centered on:
+- Cleaned up state and api management to make testing easier (and added more unit tests)
-Recent work has centered on handling arrays of state data and component lists in React, and locating action-creation API's in the StateObjects that they are operating on.
+- Handling arrays of state data and component lists in React

-This is still being designed and developed.
+- action-creation API's for ease-of-use
+- co-locating accessor methods alongside the StateObjects that they are operating on.